 OK, let’s illustrate these characteristics through examples from the podcast.
 The declared reason for “The Argument” is “for democracy to work, we need to hear each other out. . . .
 [We] explain the arguments from across the political spectrum.”
 The podcast features three regular New York Times columnists, Ross Douthat, Michelle Goldberg and David Leonhardt.
 Douthat is the only conservative who writes for the NYT and he is very conservative, although also very much infected by inside-the-Beltway thinking (which he admits).
 Goldberg and Leonhardt are very far left.
 Goldberg is farther left; that the newspaper thinks that Leonhardt can be the centrist in this trio is charming.
 But it isn’t surprising—every other person who writes for the NYT is also very far left, except for house “conservative” David Brooks, since the paper has reimagined itself as a full-time organ of attack upon Trump and anyone right of center, providing a safe space bubble for its clueless readers to imagine that they have the moral high ground, while reminding them of the looming powers of those wishing to attack the Left.
 Whenever I read the NYT, to which I have to admit I subscribe, I often find it weirdly compelling, even hypnotizing, until I step back and realize that almost all articles are packed with demonstrable lies, both of commission and omission, and, perhaps more importantly, skilled writing is used to weave deliberate propaganda, of which Joseph Goebbels would be proud.

 Anyway, in the first episode, “Is the Supreme Court Broken?,” the three columnists did a good job of being civil.
-All three are clearly intelligent and well-informed.
+All three are well-informed.
 But a good part of what Goldberg especially, and Leonhardt as well, said was quite literally insane and utterly divorced from reality, which made me think of bats as an explanation—maybe she just sees things in a way normal humans don’t.
 Despite appearances, I don’t think Goldberg is a mental defective.
 Instead, she is an outstanding illustration of the externally visible results of liberal qualia, as is Leonhardt, to a somewhat lesser degree.